PathoScope/PathoVar/README.md

 The Variant Annotation Tool for Pathoscope pipeline

 ## Why This?
 Aren't there a dozen SNP Annotation Platforms out there?
 Most SNP Tools are made for people and model organisms, not pathogenic bacteria, viruses, or such.
+Many tools for discovering drug involvement are oriented on starting with the drug class in mind.

 ## TODO
 Things that ought to be done when we have a spare minute

-- `locate_varianty.py` currently reparses the GenBank XML files every time.
-We could save time on re-annotation if we save the resulting objects to disk.
-Maybe translate the final form used to annotate to dictionaries and use `json` or `cpickle` to save it to disk
-- Change variant frequency to `Minor Allele Frequency` or `MAF`
 - Allow multiple programmatic schemes for filtering variants
 - Make notes of redundancy between PATRIC, VIPR, and GenBank
+- Take the maximum number of threads as a parameter, and use multiprocessing/subprocess to separate SNP calling and annotation parsing to be on *max_threads* processes at a given time.